steffanossa/derivation_of_waste_mgmt_profiles/README.md

 sewage networks and their treatment as well as waste from construction and demolition work.

 ## Exploratory Data Analysis
-Get an overview of what the data set is about.
+Get an overview of the data set.
 ```r
 wm_df <- load2("data/waste_management.RData")
 skimr::skim(wm_df)